 Swan Hellenic announced the keel laying of its SH Vega, the 2nd of 3 purpose-designed ice-class expedition ships that Helsinki Shipyard is building for the cultural expedition cruise pioneer.

-The keel of the newbuild was laid in accordance with seafaring tradition and current Coronavirus (COVID-19) restrictions, receiving the outfitted and painted block 302 which arrived at the yard last weekend.
+The keel of the newbuild was laid in accordance with seafaring tradition and current COVID restrictions, receiving the outfitted and painted block 302 which arrived at the yard last weekend.

-> The official ceremony included the customary placement of coins, with Jonas Packalen - Helsinki Shipyard Project Manager, Jukka Hujanen - Lloyd´s Register representative, and Victor Olersky - Helsinki Shipyard Chairman, doing the honours.
+The official ceremony included the customary placement of coins, with Jonas Packalen - Helsinki Shipyard Project Manager, Jukka Hujanen - Lloyd´s Register representative, and Victor Olersky - Helsinki Shipyard Chairman, doing the honours.

 Named after the first ship to navigate the Arctic Northeast Passage, the stylish new vessel represents the next generation of polar expedition ships, having been designed for worldwide cruising with a focus on high-latitude areas.